QasimTalkin/juliarDocs/Getting_Started.md

 # Why?
-You might be wondering, why should you use Juliar instead of JAVA?
+You might be wondering, why should you use Juliar instead of Java?
 The reason is that Juliar is less imperative and more functional.
 It can however be used as Object Oriented programming language.
-Juliar aim is to provide the same features of any modern imperative language such as C++ and JAVA and put a twist by adding functional components.
+Juliar aim is to provide the same features of any modern imperative language such as C++ and Java and put a twist by adding functional components.
 Juliar is easy, fast, and fun language to use.

 # Creating Juliar File